Home Buying Education

 Key points:

-• Based on your home’s assessed value
+• Based on the home’s assessed value

 • Rates vary by location

-• Paid once or twice per year
+• Typically paid once or twice per year

 Closing Costs